elastic/curator/README.rst

 ``/_cluster/state/metadata`` endpoint.
 Forks of Elasticsearch which do not support this endpoint (such as AWS ES, see #717) *will not* be able to use Curator version 4.

+\* It appears that AWS ES 2.x (not confirmed for 1.x) [does not allow access to the snapshot status endpoint](https://github.com/elastic/curator/issues/796).
+This prevents Curator 3 from being used to make snapshots.

 Build Status
 ------------